dave-redfern/somnambulist-api-client/README.md

 ### Recording Responses

-Since 1.6.0 a `RecordingApiClient` has been added that can record HTTP responses to requests.
+The ApiClient instance can be wrapped in decorators to modify the behaviour / add functionality.
-This allows actual API responses to be recorded to JSON files for use later on in e.g. tests.
+Decorators can be stacked over an underlying instance.

-__Please note that as of v1.6.0 this feature is considered "beta" quality.__
+__Please note that as of v1.6.0 this feature is "beta" quality.__

 There are 3 modes of operation: